If you want to know how to make money with Alibaba and start your own online business then you’re in the right place:

 AND SINKER!!!!!
 BOOM!

-I ended up selling 40 for these bad boys, I negotiated with the supplier and got them for $7 a piece and sold them for between $20 and $30 each.
+I ended up selling 40 of these Alibaba desk organizers, I negotiated with the Chinese supplier and got them for $7 a piece and sold them for between $20 and $30 each.

-Most of the product was sold in my home town so I was able to put them into my suitcase for free shipping.
+Most of the bulk items that I imported were sold in my home town so I was able to put them into my suitcase for free shipping.
 The rest cost me around $280 to ship.
 I used a bunch of different companies to get quotes and that was the best I could find on international freight.

 All in all I probably spent about 12hrs of hard work on this, so if I spend about 24 hours a week on this I could probably get WAY more efficient.
 But worst worst case scenario I make an extra $1,025 on this a week, which is $4,100 a month and could be done on my time off on the weekends.